zhu1035167865/CIS668_Final_Project/README.md

 In order to test this algorithm I prepared a dataset containing a list of paragraphs from F. Nietzsche.
 The original dataset 'nietzsche.txt' is publicly availabe on Kaggle:

 https://www.kaggle.com/datasets/christopherlemke/philosophical-texts

+Setup
+1.Download the nietzsche.txt and sentences.csv files from https://www.kaggle.com/datasets/christopherlemke/philosophical-texts
+and upload the files in both question-generator.ipynb and PhilosopherBot.ipynb

+2. Run the question-generator.ipynb first, then download the output files config.json and pytorch_model.bin

+3. Upload those files from step 2 to PhilosopherBot.ipynb.

+4. Run the PhilosopherBot.ipynb.